the-london-eye

 • The stand serves both arrivals who need transport to the attraction and departures heading elsewhere in London.

-• The London Eye is situated within London's Congestion Charge Zone.
+• The millennium wheel London is situated within London's Congestion Charge Zone.

 • Drivers entering this area during charging hours must pay the applicable fee.